ddprrt/ddprrt.github.io/_posts/2017-12-28-top-books-to-read-2017.md

 layout: post
 ---

 I started taking reading seriously again in 2017.
-I had heights where I read about 10 books a month (phew), and also lows where I haven't touched a page for a couple of months.
+I had highs where I read about 10 books a month (phew), and also lows where I haven't touched a page for a couple of months.
 Now with having both a toddler and a Kindle<sup>*</sup>, I gladly spend night again guarding the crib while reading both fiction and non-fiction.
 And oh, did I read a lot of non-fiction this year.
 There were some amazing books, and I want to share with you the ones that I found the most compelling.

 ## Alla Kholmatova - Design Systems